-Xiamen surprised me – I wasn’t sure what to expect when Xiamen Airlines invited me up to this coastal city in the Fujian province on China‘s eastern coastline, but I can tell you that Xiamen is a pleasant coastal city with great weather (there are actual smog-free blue sky days!) and makes a great destination for a short relaxing getaway – here’s my 3D2N guide on things to do in Xiamen if you only have a long weekend to explore.
+I wasn’t sure what to expect when Xiamen Airlines invited me up to this coastal city in the Fujian province on China‘s eastern coastline, but Xiamen 厦门 really surprised me.
+I found Xiamen a pleasant coastal city with great weather (there are actual smog-free blue sky days!) and a great destination for a short relaxing weekend getaway.
+Here is my 3D2N Xiamen itinerary and guide on things to do in Xiamen even if you only have a long weekend to explore.

 Why visit Xiamen?